-Risk of petty crime exists throughout the country, especially during the tourist season, on or near public transportation (particularly Helsinki's Central railway station), and in areas frequented by tourists.
+Moderate risk of petty crime exists throughout the country (especially from April to September), on or near public transportation (particularly Helsinki's Central railway station), and in areas frequented by tourists.

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.